Sendouc/sendou.ink/README.md

 There is a sequence of commands you need to run:

 1. `nvm use` to switch to the correct Node version.
 If you don't have the correct Node.js version yet it will prompt you to install it via the `nvm install` command.
 If you have problems with nvm you can also install the latest LTS version of Node.js from [their website](https://nodejs.org/en/).
+2. Install latest version of [Bun](https://bun.sh/docs/installation)
-2. `npm i` to install the dependencies.
+3. `bun install` to install the dependencies.
-3. Make a copy of `.env.example` that's called `.env`.
+4. Make a copy of `.env.example` that's called `.env`.
 Filling additional values is not necessary unless you want to use real Discord authentication or develop the Lohi bot.
-4. `npm run migrate up` to set up the database tables.
+5. `bun migrate up` to set up the database tables.
-5. `npm run dev` to run the project in development mode.
+6. `bun run dev` to run the project in development mode.
-6. Navigate to `http://localhost:5173/admin`.
+7. Navigate to `http://localhost:5173/admin`.
 There press the seed button to fill the DB with test data.
 You can also impersonate any user (Sendou#0043 = admin).

 ## Contributing